-Discipleship is also integrated into all of our outreach programs, including GO!
-Outings and Spring Practicum.
+Discipleship is also integrated into all of our outreach programs, including Spring Practicum.

 Every senior high student is in a same gender, discipleship group (called a dGroup) comprised of students grades 9-12.
 These groups are led predominately by staff members and a few parents.
 Students are encouraged to remain in the same discipleship group throughout their high school experience.
 Each leader determines the direction of his/her group based on the members and their needs. dGroups meet each Friday during the school day and other times set by the group.

 Every junior high student is placed in a same gender, discipleship group comprised of students grades 7 & 8 (these are also called dGroups).
 These groups are led by a select group of FRCS Juniors & Seniors who take the Becoming Like Christ discipleship class.
 Leaders go through a thorough application process: statement of faith, statement of reason, two adult recommendations, a signed covenant, and an interview.
 The direction for these junior high dGroups is determined in the Becoming Like Christ discipleship class and generally deals with the basic tenants of the faith and junior high issues.
 These groups meet once each week during school and at other times set by the group.